 An oven that won’t hold temperature ruins dinner and wastes groceries.
-We fix that.
+The techs we match get it working again.
 Most ovens fail in a handful of predictable ways.
 A bake element burns through.
 A gas igniter glows but never lights.
 A temperature sensor drifts and your roast comes out raw or charred.
 We see these same failures every week across San Diego County, from Chula Vista to Escondido.
-Here’s how we diagnose them, what parts usually fail, and where gas safety matters most.
+Here’s how a technician diagnoses them, what parts usually fail, and where gas safety matters most.

 Is your oven not heating?
 Here’s what it could mean

 On an electric oven, the usual culprit is a burnt-out bake or broil element.
 You’ll often see a blistered spot or a clean break in the metal loop.
 A dead element won’t glow orange end to end.
-We test it with a multimeter for continuity.
+The technician tests it with a multimeter for continuity.
 An open circuit means it’s done, and a new element drops in.
-If the element looks fine, we check the temperature sensor next.
+If the element looks fine, the technician checks the temperature sensor next.
 That’s the thin metal probe in the back wall, an RTD that should read close to 1,080 ohms at room temperature.
 If it reads way off, the control board gets bad data and the heat goes wrong.
 A blown thermal fuse can also cut power after a hot self-clean cycle.

 Gas vs. electric oven repair: what’s the difference?

 Both ovens bake bread the same way, but the parts that get them hot are nothing alike.
-That changes how we diagnose and what’s safe to touch.
+That changes how a technician diagnoses the problem and what’s safe to touch.

 Electric Oven Repair Electric ovens make heat by pushing current through metal elements.
 The bake element sits at the bottom, the broil element up top, and many convection models add a third element ringed around the fan.
-When one fails, we pull power and test continuity and resistance with a meter to find the dead part.
+When one fails, the technician pulls power and tests continuity and resistance with a meter to find the dead part.
 The fix is usually a new element, a new RTD temperature sensor, or the control board.
-It’s all electrical work, so the danger is shock, not gas, and we kill the circuit at the breaker before opening anything.
+It’s all electrical work, so the danger is shock, not gas, and the technician kills the circuit at the breaker before opening anything.

 Gas Oven Repair Gas ovens burn natural gas or propane and need an ignition source to light it.
 The parts that matter are the glow-bar igniter, the gas safety valve, the burner tube, and the control board that ties them together.
 When a gas oven quits, the problem is almost always ignition or gas flow: a weak igniter that won’t open the valve, a failed safety valve, or clogged burner ports starving the flame.
-Gas oven repair in San Diego means working live gas, so we leak-check every connection with the right tools before we leave.
+Gas oven repair in San Diego means working live gas, so the technician leak-checks every connection with the right tools before leaving.
 If you ever smell gas, shut off the supply and call from outside.
-Our technicians handle both gas oven repair in San Diego and electric models.
+The technicians we match handle both gas oven repair in San Diego and electric models.

-Common oven issues we handle in San Diego County
+Common oven issues local techs handle in San Diego County

-These are the oven calls we run most across San Diego County.
-Each one has a short list of usual suspects, and that’s where we start:
+These are the oven calls that come up most across San Diego County.
+Each one has a short list of usual suspects, and that’s where diagnosis starts:

 • Oven not heating: Bad heating element, igniter, or control board.